-In accordance with the guidance in ASC 842, components of a lease should be split into three categories: lease components (e.g., land, building, etc.), nonlease components (e.g., common area maintenance, consumables, etc.), and non-components (e.g., property taxes, insurance, etc.).
-Then the fixed and insubstance fixed contract consideration (including any related to non-components) must be allocated based on the respective relative fair values to the lease components and non-lease components.
-Although separation of lease and non-lease components is required, certain practical expedients are available.
-Entities may elect the practical expedient to not separate lease and non-lease components.
-Rather, they would account for each lease component and the related non-lease component together as a single component.
-Upon adoption, the Company elected the package of practical expedients and the hindsight practical expedient but did not elect the easement practical expedients, the Company as the Company does not have any ground leases.
+In accordance with the guidance in ASC 842, components of a lease should be split into three categories: lease components (e.g., land, building, etc.), non-lease components (e.g., common area maintenance, consumables, etc.), and non-components (e.g., property taxes, insurance, etc.).
+Then the fixed and in-substance fixed contract consideration (including any related to non-components) must be allocated based on the respective relative fair values to the lease components and non-lease components.

+Upon adoption, the Company did elected the package of practical expedients and the hindsight practical expedient but did not elect the easement practical expedient which is not applicable to the Company as the Company does not have any ground leases.
 In accordance with the package of practical expedients, the Company has not reassessed any of their existing or expired contracts or any other agreements that were previously concluded to not contain a lease for the following practical expedient guidance: (1) whether the arrangement is or contains a lease, (2) lease classification and (3) whether previously capitalized costs continue to qualify as initial direct costs.